COORDINATORS...

 - $25 per hour travel time

-(outside of the St. Augustine area).
+(outside of the St. Augustine or Hendersonville area).

 - Discounts for weekdays.